Understanding and Resolving Performance Degradation in Graph Convolutional Networks: Experiments

 There are also works obtaining deep GNNs by designing \textit{new} GNN architectures that can naturally go deep without suffering severe performance degradation, which are orthogonal to our design in this work.
 We also include them in experiments to further show the effectiveness of our proposed variance controlling techniques.
-In particular, we compare our \nodenorm with GEN~\cite{li2020deepergcn} and GCNII~\cite{chen2020simple}, which are among the best new GNN architectures that do not suffer declined performance as the model grows deep.
+In particular, we apply \nodenorm to GEN~\cite{li2020deepergcn} and GCNII~\cite{chen2020simple}, which are among the best new GNN architectures that do not suffer declined performance as the model grows deep.
 We run experiments with the two models of \{2, 4, 8, 16, 32, 64\} layers.
 For GEN, we follow \cite{li2020deepergcn} to run experiments on Ogbn-proteins~\cite{hu2020ogb}, each with 5 random seeds, since the dataset split in~\cite{hu2020ogb} is practically meaningful and random split may not make sense anymore.
+We use the PyTorch Geometric library~\cite{Fey/Lenssen/2019} implementation of GENs, which is provided by \cite{li2020deepergcn}.
 For GCNII, we follow \cite{chen2020simple} to conduct experiments on web-page networks~\cite{Pei2020Geom-GCN:}: Cornell, Texas and Wisconsin, where each experiment is run with 10 different dataset splits.
 In the web-page networks, nodes and edges represent web pages and hyperlinks respectively.
-Please refer to Tab.~\ref{tab:dataset statistics} for their statistics.
-We follow experiment settings in GitHub repositories of the two works, and do not tune hyperparameters or use training tricks like one-hot-node-encoding in \cite{li2020deepergcn}.
+We use their released code for implementation.
+For both architectures, we follow experiment settings in their GitHub repositories.
+We do not tune hyperparameters or use training tricks like one-hot-node-encoding in \cite{li2020deepergcn}.
+We take \nodenormone as an example of \nodenorm as it is simple yet effective in addressing performance degradation for very deep models.

-We take \nodenormone as an example of variance-controlling techniques, as it is simple yet effective as shown in Sec.~\ref{subsec:address-performance-degradation}.
-In addition, we also run experiments of GEN with LayerNorm, as LayerNorm is adopted in \cite{li2020deepergcn}.
-Though GEN~\cite{li2020deepergcn} applies LayerNorm to training deep GNNs, they do not investigate whether and how LayerNorm affects deep GNNs performance.
-In comparison, our experiments in Sec.~\ref{subsec:address-performance-degradation} show that LayerNorm benefits deep GCNs by mitigating \varianceinflaming, thus addressing performance degradation.